kristelfung/kristelfung-com/src/content/blog/posts/from-college-to-postgrad-cities-and-ambition-1.md

 Status, in terms of fame and how well connected you are, is also a secondary value of New York City.
 Which makes sense, as oftentimes, status is a proxy for money.
 This also bleeds into the culture of this college: the student body has a non-trivial amount of Instagram models, TikTokkers, and YouTubers.
 Probably not as large of a proportion as UCLA, but much more prominent than UC Berkeley.
 This also explains the two respectable fields of study at this college: business and the arts.
 The business school places well into investment banking roles, a role centered on making money.
 The school of the arts produces significant amounts of notable alumni in entertainment.
 I’m sure a large motivator for entering the entertainment industry is fame and wealth, in addition to sharing art with the world.

 I’m not too interested in business, and obviously I am not training to be the next Lady Gaga.
-My intuition told me to leave, but only now as I’ve matured can I really articulate why this college in NYC was not the right place for me.
+My intuition told me to leave, but only now as I’ve matured can I really articulate why New York City was not the right place for me.
 Graham summarizes this quite concisely:

-> “No matter how determined you are, it's hard not to be influenced by the people around you.
+“No matter how determined you are, it's hard not to be influenced by the people around you.
 It's not so much that you do whatever a city expects of you, but that you get discouraged when no one around you cares about the same things you do.”

 Ultimately, I think I sensed that my ambitions, values, and goals were different from the students around me.
 So I transferred to the University of California, Berkeley.